 Insert two four-step stairs at the midpoint of the back and side doors.
-Each stair is 7 inches wide, with the last stair's edges filleted with a 7" radius edge.
-They can be any width.
 You can also add a third set that will come off the front porch, which you need to center on the door.
 You can replace the blocks with a better detail of the stairs when the customer determines whether they want to do with the yard or add a deck.
 Handrails are an important feature and do not forget them.
-Usually, you will show exact particulars of the dwelling on separate sheets where you multiple display views construction.
+Usually, you will show exact particulars of the dwelling on separate sheets where you can display multiple views of the construction.
 When you add the additional details, you will note the view letter and sheet number next to the feature in the floor plan.